davidjakubiec/Digital_Signature_Verification/README.md

 The expected successful outcome will be a 201 status response printed in the terminal (client-side) for each loop.

-If the signature did not pass verification, a 400 status response will be printed in the termincal (client-side).
+If the signature did not pass verification, a 400 status response will be printed in the terminal (client-side).